LEGAL AND PRIVACY

 Application processing

+The FOI Coordinator is responsible for coordinating FOI applications.
+All applications will be acknowledged in writing and the applicant notified of the decision made by the Decision Maker, within 45 days from the receipt of the application.
 Where more time is required to process an application due to its complexity, or there is a need for third party consultation, WATC’s Decision Maker will contact the applicant to negotiate an extension of time.

 Notice of decision

-In accordance with the FOI Act, the Chief Executive Officer has appointed decision makers within WATC.
+In accordance with the FOI Act, the Chief Executive Officer has appointed Decision Makers within WATC.
 The decision regarding access to documents lies with the Decision Maker from the area in which the documents are held or used.
+A Notice of Decision in accordance with sections 13(1) and 30 of the FOI Act will be provided to the applicant and will include the following:

 • The date on which the decision was made.